PantagruelsTeeth/SpiderEncounters/README.md

 Spider: Encounters
 ==================

-Spider: Encounters is the debug game from Pantagruel's Teeth.
+Spider: Encounters is the debut game from Pantagruel's Teeth.
 It is a role-playing card game inspired by the classic solitaire game, Spider.
 This software is released under the GNU General Public License (v3) and so will be freely available for download, play and modding.